HeeditZ/rbxui/README.md

 ## How it works

 You place UI elements onto a canvas that represents a Roblox ScreenGui.
 Every change you make, whether moving, resizing, recoloring, or adding modifiers, instantly updates the Luau code on the right panel.
-When you are done, you copy the code and paste it directly into a LocalScript, a Script, or your executor.
+When you are done, you copy the code or download it as a `.lua` file and paste it directly into a LocalScript, a Script, or your executor.

-The canvas is 480x320 by default but can be resized to match any resolution you are targeting.
-All sizes and positions are converted to UDim2 scale values relative to your canvas dimensions, so the output is resolution-independent.
+All sizes and positions are stored as full UDim2 values with both scale and offset components.
+Scale is the default so layouts work across different screen sizes.
+You can override any value manually for pixel-perfect control or to express things like full screen (`1, 0, 1, 0`) or centered with a fixed height (`0.5, -80, 0, 36`).

 ---